RayDimn/Risk_Of_Rain_2_Expand/README.md

 Survivors that join during a game will also receive items and level up.

-You are now also able to revive teammates at any time, but at the cost of your own health.
+You can also revive teammates at any time now, but at the cost of your own health.